mitogen-hq/mitogen/docs/api.rst

             The message.

         :returns:
-            :py:class:`mitogen.core.Receiver` configured to receive any replies
+            :class:`mitogen.core.Receiver` configured to receive any replies
             sent to the message's `reply_to` handle.

     .. method:: send_await (msg, deadline=None)

-        As with :py:meth:`send_async`, but expect a single reply (`persist=False`) delivered within `deadline` seconds.
+        As with :meth:`send_async`, but expect a single reply (`persist=False`) delivered within `deadline` seconds.

         :param mitogen.core.Message msg: